shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/houdini-integrations-not-starting.md

     HOUDINI_PATH = /example/of/an/existing/path;$HOUDINI_PATH;&

 This will allow the Shotgun set value to persist when Houdini launches.

+On Windows we've seen `$HOUDINI_PATH` causing issue with it to try and bootstrap multiple times.
+If you get this You should try using `%HOUDINI_PATH%` instead.

 If this does not fix your problem please reach out to our support team and they will help you diagnose the issue.